Thursday, January 30, 2020

 I am writing this review assuming that anyone reading it will already know a little about the Star Wars universe, but here’s a little recap, just for fun!

-The first of George Lucas’ sci-fi/fantasy epics, released in 1977, borrowed liberally from classic Hollywood movie to became a cross generational blockbuster; something than seemed simultaneously bang up to date and appealingly old fashioned.
+The first of George Lucas’ sci-fi/fantasy epics, released in 1977, borrowed liberally from classic Hollywood movies to became a cross generational blockbuster; something that seemed simultaneously bang up to date and appealingly old fashioned.
 Spawning sequel, prequels, spin-offs, theme park attractions, novels, comics and, of course, toys, Star Wars became a multimedia phenomenon, the like of which has not been equalled before or since.
 This latest movie The Rise of Skywalker is the final instalment of the nine movie strong (not including spin-offs) saga.

 I am not too hot at writing synopses at the best of times and also don’t want to give anything away, so I will make this as brief and spoiler free as possible: In this, Episode IX, the Resistance are, once again, up against the First Order.
 Rey, meanwhile has some serious soul searching to do and some pretty important decisions to make.
 Which is kind of it, although a lot more happens besides!